mbarkhau/lib3to6/README.md

 [](TOC)

-## Project Status (as of 2019-02-21): Experimental
+## Project Status (as of 2020-01-19): Beta

-I've been using this library mainly for the [PyCalVer](https://pypi.org/project/pycalver/) project without any issues.
-I won't be adding any new fixers or checkers until Python 3.8 nears its release.
+I've been using this library for a year on a few projects without much incident.
+An example of such a project is [PyCalVer](https://pypi.org/project/pycalver/).
+I have tested with Python 3.8 and made some fixes and updates.
+The library serves my purposes and I don't anticipate major updates, but I will refrain from calling it stable until there has been more adoption by projects other than my own.

 Please give it a try and send your feedback.

-The ultimate goal would be to cover all cases documented on http://python-future.org and either:
+In an ideal world, the project would cover all cases documented on http://python-future.org and either:

  1. Transpile to code that will work on any version